My employee has cancer

 Prepare to make positive changes

 If your employee is going to continue working, they’ll face huge challenges.
 Be ready to put reasonable adjustments in place.
-This means making changes to help them do their job.
+This is part of cancer patients’ rights at work and means making changes to help them do their job.

 Cancer and treatment can make you feel sick and fatigued.
 It can be painful.
 It might make it difficult to eat, or reduce resistance to infection.
 If they are going to carry on working through this, they’ll need you to help reduce their discomfort.
 Like allowing extra breaks, offering flexible hours or giving them a designated parking space.

 One more thing.
 Don’t assume an employee is ok because they ‘look well’.
 Treatment doesn’t always result in hair loss or weight changes.
 Make sure you keep checking in to see if their needs are being met.